Deansalton/hello-world/README.md

 # hello-world
-software engineers can build a better world at the space for sound money and staying for tech would like to build skills and contribute
+software engineers can build a better world, at the space for sound money and staying for tech would like to build skills and contribute
-for bitcoin or related projects like ux, privacy, education, layers, reputation safe storage, and a better future
+for bitcoin or related projects like ux, privacy, education, layers, reputation safe storage, and a better future actively learning python